Tips for choosing a penetration testing company

 The right partner company should have staff that stays up-to-date with the latest tools and techniques and often showcases their technical capabilities in the form of blog posts, open-source tools, and presentations at industry events.

 It is important to ask questions about the company’s experience with your scope of work to ensure they have the required expertise for the assessment.
 If you are looking for an internal penetration test of your internal network, a company with solid knowledge of Active Directory, for example, is preferred.
-Or if you are looking for an SAP security assessment, it makes little sense to hire a company that is strong in pentesting web applications only.
+Or if you are looking for an SAP security assessment, hiring a pentest company that is strong in pentesting web applications makes little sense.

 Ask to review sample reports and other deliverables

 Ask the pentest company to provide sample reports, attestation letters, and other deliverables they might have.
-These documents are required to understand the quality of their findings and the depth of testing.
+These documents are required to understand their findings’ quality and the testing depth.
 Look for clear and actionable insights and recommendations for addressing vulnerabilities.
 Quality of reporting is key; after all, a report is the main deliverable you will receive as part of your penetration testing engagement.

 Ask for references from past and existing customers

-When it comes to evaluating potential vendors for penetration testing services, getting direct feedback from past and existing customers is invaluable.
-Requesting references from these sources should be a critical part of your evaluation process – this will not only provide you with important information about the quality of service provided by the vendor but also bring additional insight into the vendor.
+When evaluating potential vendors for penetration testing services, getting feedback from past and existing customers is invaluable.
+Requesting references from these sources should be a critical part of your evaluation process – this will provide you with important information about the quality of service delivered by the penetration testing firm and bring additional insight into the vendor.

 Pricing – what is the fair cost of a pentest?